 Our approaches stem from the theories and practices of Paulo Freire and Augusto Boal.
 We foster collaborative connections to share, develop, promote, and document liberatory theatre, popular education, and other revolutionary actions.
 PTO serves as a resource for oppressed peoples and their allies in diverse communities, contexts, and traditions around the world.

+Our Vision: Our vision is to create global access to popular education pedagogy and liberatory theatre of the oppressed methods to support a world based on radical love and social justice in stead of oppression and violence.
 PTO promises activists and social change agents, our members, and actors and non-actors alike that you can count on us to provide global and expanding connections to PTO practitioners, access to updated PTO tools, resources, and research, and support for your liberatory education and theatre efforts.

 This organization developed from a series of four conferences held in Omaha, Nebraska from 1995-1998.
 The conference was based on the ideologies and works of Paulo Freire and Augusto Boal.
 Using pedagogy and theatre, they each worked with oppressed peoples of the world to develop critical literacies and actions to overcome social systems of oppression.